 These are all valid concerns that each company needs to address before implementing an unlimited vacation policy.
 According to the Society for Human Resource Management, there are some specific steps that any organization can take to ensure a smooth transition from a traditional vacation policy to an unlimited vacation policy.

-Give Employees Ample Notice
+Give Ample Notice

-You will want to gather information and be prepared in advance of an unlimited vacation policy roll out.
-Give plenty of notice to employees that a new benefit type is coming and how it will become part of the overall culture of the company.
+You will want to gather information and be prepared in advance of an unlimited vacation policy rollout.
+Give plenty of notice to employees that a new benefit type is coming and explain how it will become part of the overall culture of the company.
 Educate managers on the policy and how it will be managed.
 The last thing that your human resource department or management need is a stampede of employee panic on the day it goes into effect.

-If your company doesn’t currently provide unlimited vacation time for employees, this can be very confusing to employees at first.
+If your company doesn’t currently provide unlimited vacation time for employees, this can be very confusing to employees initially.
 Create a written policy that outlines the unlimited vacation benefit structure, including eligibility, how to request time off, and any rules around the use of this benefit.
 Make sure to state that such vacation requests are subject to the approval of management and availability of personnel, and no abuse of the policy will be tolerated.
 Also state that all employees must use up accrued time first and that once they leave the company, they do not get paid for any unlimited vacation days under the new plan.

 Create a Self-Managed System for Documentation